The Future of Pain Management

 The program guides decisions in pain management education through:

-- National Recognition: Highlighted in the Faculty of Pain Medicine’s National Strategy for Health Practitioner Pain Management Education (2023), funded by the Australian Government.
+• National recognition: Highlighted in the Faculty of Pain Medicine’s National Strategy for Health Practitioner Pain Management Education (2023), funded by the Australian Government.

-- Expert Involvement: Researchers involved in key committees, such as the Agency for Clinical Innovation Pain Management Network Executive and the Australian Pain Society Board.
+• Expert involvement: Researchers involved in key committees, such as the Agency for Clinical Innovation Pain Management Network Executive and the Australian Pain Society Board.

 Funding support from Hearts and Minds Investments, as nominated by Core Fund Manager, TDM Growth Partners

-This content was last updated in July 2024, for further information visit Pain Foundation.
+This content was last updated in August 2025, for further information visit Pain Foundation.